 - If you and your spouse have minor children together, you must complete the Lake County Parenting Class before the final prove-up hearing.

-i.
+h.
 Prove-up on Uncontested Proceedings: If you have reached an agreement with your spouse, you may appear in front of a Judge to finalize your case.
 This is known as a prove-up.
-You will contact the Clerk of the Court to obtain a prove-up date before the appropriate Judge to appear with your spouse.
 If your spouse does not plan to appear in court on the date of the prove-up hearing, you must send a Notice of Motion to your spouse indicating the date of the prove-up.
-Your spouse should also sign a Stipulation, which states that they agree to the terms of the divorce and the case can proceed as in a case of default (this form can be found on the Clerk’s website).

 At the prove-up hearing you will need an original and two copies of the following documents: